bmedici/rest-ftp-daemon/README.md

 As of today, its main features are :

+* Offer a basic dashboard directly within the daemon HTTP interface
+* Periodically send an update-notification with transfer status and progress
 * Allow environment-specific configuration in a YAML file
 * Delegate a transfer job by ``POST```'ing a simple JSON structure
 * Spawn a dedicated thread to handle this job in its own context